Albany, Oregon: Education

-Albany is the home of a two-year junior college called Linn-Benton Community College, which was established in 1966.
-The college offers certificates and associate degrees and has many transfer and dual enrollment programs with OSU (through a degree partnership program) totaling over 60 programs of study.
-LBCC serves over 24,000 full- and part-time students in and around Albany and is supported financially through tuition, property taxes and the State of Oregon.
+Albany is the home of the main campus of a two-year junior college called Linn-Benton Community College, which was established in 1966.
+The college offers certificates and associate degrees and has many transfer and dual enrollment programs with OSU.
+LBCC offers 47 areas of study and programs, serves over 18,000 full- and part-time students and is supported financially through tuition, property taxes and the State of Oregon.

 The Albany area has also been served since 1979 by the Greater Albany Public School District, including West Albany High School, and South Albany High School, which have a combined enrollment of approximately 2,700 students.
 Albany is also served by Albany Options School as an alternative to traditional school for grades 6 through 12.
 In total Greater Albany Public School District serves roughly 8,900 students throughout its 23 different schools.
 Along with the K-12 schools Albany also offers student services at the Maple Lawn Preschool.

 The Albany Collegiate Institute was founded in 1867 and served as Albany's higher education institute for 70 years before it was moved to Portland, Oregon, and renamed Lewis & Clark College.